Cooper Kupp: 2020 season

 After wearing number 18 for his first three seasons in the NFL, Kupp switched jersey numbers to number 10, his collegiate number at Eastern Washington.
 On September 12, 2020, Kupp signed a three-year, $48 million contract extension with the Rams, including $35.1 million guaranteed.

 Kupp was placed on the reserve/COVID-19 list by the Rams on December 29, 2020, which forced him out of Week 17.
 He was activated on January 6, 2021.
-Kupp in the Wild Card Round as the Rams defeated the Seattle Seahawks on the road by a score of 30-20, but suffered a knee injury, which kept him out of the Divisional Round to the Green Bay Packers, which the Rams lost on the road by a score of 32-18.
+Kupp played in the Wild Card Round as the Rams defeated the Seahawks on the road by a score of 30–20, but he suffered a knee injury, which kept him out of the Divisional Round to the Green Bay Packers, which the Rams lost on the road by a score of 32–18.

 Kupp finished the 2020 season with 92 receptions for 974 yards and three touchdowns in 15 games and 12 starts.
 He recorded three games with at least 100 yards.
 Kupp led the team in receptions and receiving yards for the season.

 2021 season: Triple Crown and Super Bowl MVP

 Kupp's performance throughout the 2021 season was one of the greatest statistical receiving seasons in NFL history.
 With the addition of Matthew Stafford in the offseason, Kupp started the season on a high note.
 Over the season's first three games, Kupp totaled 25 receptions for 367 yards and five touchdowns in victories for the Rams.
-Included in that stretch was a season-high 163-yard, two-touchdown performance against the Indianapolis Colts.
-Kupp was held to season lows in receptions (five) and yardage (64) in the Rams' 37–20 loss to the visiting Arizona Cardinals, but he bounced back with seven receptions for 92 yards in a 26-17 road victory over the Seattle Seahawks.
-In Weeks 6–7, Kupp had nine receptions for 130 yards and ten receptions for 156 yards while getting two touchdowns in both games against the New York Giants and Detroit Lions.
+Included in that stretch was a season-high 163-yard, two-touchdown performance against the Colts.
+Kupp was held to season lows in receptions (five) and yardage (64) in the Rams' 37–20 loss to the visiting Cardinals, but he bounced back with seven receptions for 92 yards in a 26–17 road victory over the Seahawks.
+In Weeks 6–7, Kupp had nine receptions for 130 yards and ten receptions for 156 yards while getting two touchdowns in both games against the Giants and Detroit Lions.
 Kupp ended the season with a very productive six-game stretch from Weeks 13–18, averaging 118.3 yards per game and six total touchdowns.

 In the Rams' 12–5 season, Kupp set numerous franchise single-season receiving records, which resulted in Pro Bowl and First-team All-Pro honors.
 He was named NFC Offensive Player of the Month for both September and October.
 Kupp's 145 receptions for 1,947 yards were both franchise records, and his 16 touchdowns finished second to Elroy Hirsch's 17 in 1951.
 For the 2021 season, Kupp earned the receiving triple crown, becoming the first player since Steve Smith Sr. in 2005 to lead the league in receptions, receiving touchdowns, and receiving yards.
 Kupp's 1,947 yards finished second in NFL history to Calvin Johnson's 1,964 in 2012, while his 145 receptions were second only to Michael Thomas' 149 in 2019.